 - Bake the brownies for 28 to 30 minutes or until a cake tester or toothpick inserted in the center comes out clean (or maybe with just a few crumbs attached).
 Once done, remove the brownies from the oven and cool completely in the pan on a wire rack.

 - Carefully lift the parchment to remove the brownie slab from the pan and place it on a cutting board.
-Cut it into 2-inch squares with a sharp knife, wiping off the knife between cuts.
+Frost with chocolate buttercream, if desired.
+Chill the brownies for about 10 minutes (to ease cutting), then cut the slab into 2-inch squares with a sharp knife, wiping off the knife between cuts.

 - Serve with a large glass of milk (or your favorite non-dairy alternative) and enjoy!